:

 How to target and reach the German market

 Scotland receives many visitors from Germany, who spend a good amount of time in the country and a significant amount of money.
-But there is potential for growth from this market – Germans are keen holiday goers and value their holiday time highly.
-It is consistently the second largest market for Scotland, and 2023’s figures were up on the previous year and pre-Covid levels.
+Thanks to great connections from Germany to Scotland all-year-round, it is consistently the second largest market of visitors.

 In this article: